dimitri-nicolo/calico/master/reference/calicoq/endpoint.md

 title: calicoq endpoint
 ---

-`calicoq endpoint <endpoint-id>` shows you the Calico profiles and policies that relate to a particular endpoint `<endpoint-id>`.
+`calicoq endpoint <substring>` shows you the Calico profiles and policies that relate to a endpoints whose full name includes `<substring>`.
 It can display, in separate lists:

-- the profiles and policies that Calico uses to police traffic that is arriving at or departing from `<endpoint-id>`
+- the profiles and policies that Calico uses to police traffic that is arriving at or departing from those endpoints

-- the profiles and policies for other endpoints that allow (or disallow, using selectors) `<endpoint-id>` as a source/destination for some traffic to/from them.
+- the profiles and policies for other endpoints that allow (or disallow, using selectors) one of those endpoints as a source/destination for some traffic to/from them.

-By default `calico endpoint` shows both of those lists; the second list can be suppressed by giving the `-r` option.

 > **Note:** You may be wondering what the difference is between those.
 For
 > example, what is the difference between (A):